Swiftaff/editaur/README.md

 -   [ ] create new files and directories, in an existing directory
 -   [ ] refresh listing button, should refresh and keep same directories expanded
 -   [ ] draggable sidepanel width handle
--   [ ] identify file is dirty, ready to save

 ## Things editaur would like to do when it grows up: